Rahuljoshi07/PyAdmin/README.md

 ## 📄 License

-MIT License - feel free to use for any project.
+Feel free to use for any project.

 ---